-Unscheduled status update requests create pressure on the creative, and can feel like their quality of work is in question, or worse: that they’re being treated as human plugin to execute someone else’s design.
-Unless you are brand new to the industry, these are soul crushing.
+Unscheduled status update requests create pressure on the creative, and can feel like their quality of work is in question, or worse: that they’re being treated as a human plugin to execute someone else’s design.
+Unless you are brand new to the industry, these are soul-crushing.
 The quality of work suffers, and the creative will want to move on to greener pastures.

 For remote workers paid per hour, these kinds of distractions can dramatically add to your bill, since it takes 20 minutes to get back to pre-interruption productivity.

 The cost of distractions can be roughly calculated as:

 (each distraction x 20 minutes x their rate) + (the non-distraction hours x hourly rate)

 You’re probably imagining that the distractions are on the worker’s side and it’s their job to focus, but we’ll see that this isn’t the case in the next point.